therealchjones/mffer/docs/Development.md

 you want them to before submitting the pull request.

-After cloning the repository, ensure you're using a recommended version of Python and/or Jython, as noted in the `/.python-version` file.
+After cloning the repository, ensure you're using a recommended version of Jython as noted in the `/.python-version` file.
 This is probably easiest if you're using pyenv, which will automatically refer to that file; you can see if it's using the appropriate versions anywhere in the repository by running